Future Consumer calls off joint venture with Fonterra | Business

 The companies had inked the joint venture agreement on August 8, 2018.

-''Considering the impact of COVID-19 on the operations and performance of the JV company, it has been decided to terminate the joint venture arrangement,'' Future Consumer stated.
+''Considering the impact of COVID-19 on the operations and performance of the JV company, it has been decided to terminate the joint venture arrangement,'' Future Consumer said.

 Upon the termination of the joint venture agreement, the JV firm will undertake the process of winding up the operations, subject to obtaining of necessary consent and approvals that may be required from statutory/ regulatory authorities, it added.